US shakes off shocking loss, advances to Women's Gold Cup semis with a 3-0 win over Colombia

 Colombia increased its pressure, but Naeher made two impressive saves on shots by Real Madrid teenager Linda Caicedo.

 The U.S. went up 3-0 in first-half injury time when Shaw banged home Rodman’s centering pass for her third goal of the tournament and fifth in eight career appearances.
-The Americans’ attack has been markedly more impressive in this tournament when the speedy, creative Shaw — who plays for San Diego’s NWSL team — is on the field.
+The Americans’ attack has been stronger in this tournament when the speedy, creative Shaw — who plays for San Diego’s NWSL team — is on the field.

 AP soccer: https://apnews.com/soccer